Specified onset timing

 Staff notation specifies onset timing only indirectly, by means of symbols that directly specify the durations of sounds and silences—“notes” and “rests” respectively.
 But as global notation allows for the option of leaving duration unspecified, it must specify onset timing independently of duration.
 This also has the advantage of making “rests” unnecessary: where there is no sound, nothing need be written.

-Most often, onset timing is organized in relation to a steady beat or pulse that runs through the music.
-But not all music has a regular pulse, so global notation provides ways of specifying onset timing both with and without a pulse.
+Separating onset timing from duration allows global notation to represent rhythm in the way we usually hear it: not as an adding-up of durations, but as a series of sound-events (chiefly onsets) in relation to a steady beat or pulse.
+However, not all music has a regular pulse, so global notation provides ways of specifying onset timing both with and without a pulse.

 For simplicity, the specification of onset timing is introduced here using examples with unspecified pitch only.
 The same principles will be applied in contexts of specified pitch after the specification of pitch has been introduced.

 Next: Pulseless onset timing